- Mental Health»

 An early poem of mine.
 Expressing some raw emotions.

 Alongside keeping a record of emotion, another way to use your anxiety constructively is to research the stories of other sufferers online.
-There are many stories all over the Internet including a few I've read here on Hubpages.
+There are many stories all over the internet including a few I've read here on Hubpages.
 I also like the website Pinterest because I can research almost any subject and store photos, stories, basically everything in neat, organised folders.
 Sometimes just remembering that we do not suffer alone is enough to keep us from going down the destructive route.
-There are also many private groups on Facebook that are highly moderated where you can speak to other sufferers.
+There are also many private groups on Facebook that are highly moderated where you can speak to other sufferers in a constructive, empathetic environment.
 One of my favourite online groups is 'Creating Mental Wellness' you can search these groups and request to join.
 Go for private groups (most are concerning this subject.)
 Be wary of getting sucked into an online world though, make sure you are concentrating on the recovery of anxiety and depression.

 Drawing and writing in a depressed or anxious state, I'd later find myself having revelations about my truest emotions.

-I know that I'm not a spectacular artist or writer in the eyes of society.
-But I believe everyone's personal expression of their creativity is beautiful.
+I know that I'm not a spectacular artist or writer in the eyes of society but I believe everyone's personal expression of their creativity is beautiful.
 Truly, I do.
 It is one of the most amazing practices we can do as humans.
 I mentioned that when we express emotions creatively and constructively we create physical evidence of how we were feeling at a particular time.
 I find that amazing and also a brilliant resource to have for personal development.
 We can look back through our creative work and notice patterns in our behaviour, notice our strongest emotions, learn and grow.
 We learn from this because we actually take the time to study our emotions.
 All you need to do is get creative and be honest, and the learning will come naturally.
 When we are getting creative or perhaps looking back at our work, asking ourselves starting questions like, when did the anxiety first begin? what triggers my anxiety? what goes on in my body when I feel anxious? how does it make me feel? can help us get a deeper understanding of our anxiety.
 Remember to express how you feel constructively.
 Even if you don't know the answer to such questions and maybe feel frustrated or confused, express the frustration and confusion.
 Watch the magic that happens when you are able to express how you feel creatively and constructively.

 I have confidence in my art and poems, not because they fit into any expectations but because I can say that they are fully honest expressions of my thoughts and emotions.
 If you express something honestly, no one can take it away from you nor can that emotion continue to have hold over you.
 Allow yourself the time to express your emotions.